yairEO/tagify/README.md

 * Supports blacklists
 * Shows suggestions selectbox (flexiable settings & styling)
 * Auto-complete input as-you-type (whitelist first match)
-* Can paste in multiple values ("tag 1, tag 2, tag 3")
+* Can paste in multiple values: `tag 1, tag 2, tag 3`
 * Tags can be created by Regex delimiter or by pressing the "Enter" key / focusing of the input
 * Validate tags by Regex pattern
 * Supports read-only mode to the whole componenet or per-tag